 Read our full XCOM: Enemy Unknown review

-Soul Sacrifice is an exciting role-playing game where players trade physical aspects of their characters for strength and power.
-If this sounds odd, it is.
-But this concept offers brand-new possibilities for character study and forces players to think hard about their choices and sacrifices.
-Soul Sacrifice might be too ethereal for some players, but we believe it’s worth exploring, especially for those players who love action RPGs.
+Soul Sacrifice is an exciting role-playing game that lets players trade physical aspects of their characters for strength and power.
+This concept might sound a little odd, but it offers brand-new possibilities for character study and forces players to think hard about their choices and sacrifices.
+Some players might find Soul Sacrifice too ethereal, but we believe it’s worth exploring, especially for those players who love action RPGs.

 Read our full Soul Sacrifice review

-Even though Sonic loves to run, his kart-racing game is superior to most of his other offerings.
-Sonic & All-Stars Racing Transformed is Sega’s answer to Mario Kart; however, its gameplay emphasizes deep vehicle mechanics and skill more than sheer luck.
-But casual players will still love the game, especially when they see all of Sega’s most famous characters racing together.
+Sonic loves to run, but his kart-racing game is superior to most of his other offerings.
+Sonic & All-Stars Racing Transformed is Sega’s answer to Mario Kart; but its gameplay emphasizes deep vehicle mechanics and skill over sheer luck.
+Casual players will still love the game, though, especially when they see all of Sega’s most famous characters racing each other.

 Read our full PlayStation All-Stars Battle Royale review